Huertz/Module-Challenge-1/assets/README.md

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:

 - What was your motivation?
 My motivation is to understand the concepts of HTML Elements.
+Also to undertand the conection bewtween HTML and CSS.
 - Why did you build this project?
 (Note: the answer is not "Because it was a homework assignment.")
 Project was already build, the challenge of this project is a refactor.
 - What problem does it solve?
-The project solves HTML semantic elements and to compile the CCS file so it's neat and understandable
+The project solves HTML semantic elements and to compile the CCS file so it's neat and understandable.
+The CCS file had mutiple repited rules, the code solves that issue.
+It makes the code more shorted.
 - What did you learn?
 The understanding of the structional of how a HTML website should be build.
+Especially HTML semantics, a html file should have a structural way to write the code.
+I also learned the connection that CSS has with HTML.
+In a website HTML is the strucuture and CSS is the styling of a website.

 ## Accepted Criteria